pabloflego/arch-katas-2023/adr/ADR07-WriteModelsProjections.md

-# ADRXX: Introduction of Write Models and Projections
+# ADR07: Adoption of Separate Write Models and Projections

 ## Status

-proposed
+Proposed

 ## Rationale

-During the system design phase for the RoadWarrior's Reservation Container, performance surfaced as a critical concern.
-The application is expected to serve a large user base, with strict response times specified for both web and mobile platforms.
-Furthermore, the application's need to consistently provide real-time updates and respond to user actions necessitates a system that avoids on-the-fly complex calculations, especially during read operations.
+In the development phase of the RoadWarrior's Reservation Container, performance emerged as a paramount concern.
+With the expected large user base and strict latency requirements on both web and mobile platforms, there is a need to ensure optimal system responsiveness.
+Performing complex calculations during read operations could hinder the desired performance, especially given the requirement for real-time updates.

-Traditional architectures that combine both read and write operations into a single model can often encounter performance bottlenecks.
-These bottlenecks are particularly evident in systems where the read patterns are vastly different from the write patterns or where the read frequency far exceeds the write frequency.
+Traditionally, architectures that integrate both read and write operations within a single model can face performance limitations, especially when read patterns diverge significantly from write patterns or when reads considerably outnumber writes.

 ## Decision

-To address the performance concerns, the system will adopt a CQRS (Command Query Responsibility Segregation) architectural pattern.
-This involves separating the write operations (commands) from the read operations (queries).
+To tackle the performance challenges, we've decided to:

-- Write Models: These will handle all data write operations.
-After every write operation, a projection will be generated or updated, representing the current state of the data.
+- **Write Models**: These will solely manage data write operations.
+After each write action, a corresponding projection (or read-optimized model) will be updated or generated to reflect the current data state.

-- Projections (Read Models): These are optimized for read operations.
-They are created and updated by the write models.
-Instead of running costly calculations every time a user wants to view data, the system will query these projections, which are already in a format optimized for reading and displaying to the user.
+- **Projections**: Optimized specifically for read operations, these models are derived and updated from the write models.
+By relying on these projections, we can serve data to users without executing costly calculations on-the-fly.
+Instead, the system retrieves pre-formatted and optimized data tailored for viewing.

-This separation ensures that the system can be optimized for both write-heavy operations and read-heavy operations without one affecting the performance of the other.
+This separation aims to cater to the distinct needs of both write-centric and read-centric operations, ensuring that neither operation impacts the other's performance.

 ## Consequences

-- Easier Scalability: By segregating read and write operations, we can independently scale the parts of the system that are under the most load.
+- **Enhanced Scalability**: By differentiating read and write operations, each part of the system can be scaled based on its load independently.
+For instance, in a read-intensive scenario, the projections can be scaled without influencing the write models.

-- Performance: Read operations will be faster since the system will fetch pre-computed results from the projections instead of performing calculations during the read process.
+- **Improved Performance**: Due to the utilization of projections, read operations become more efficient as they bypass real-time extensive calculations.

-- Complexity: Introducing CQRS can increase the overall complexity of the system.
-This could impact the maintainability and could require more documentation and training for new team members.
+- **Increased Complexity**: This approach might elevate the system's intricacy.
+Such complexity could potentially affect maintainability and might necessitate comprehensive documentation and additional training for newcomers.

-- Consistency: Since projections are updated after write operations, there might be a slight delay in reflecting the most recent data.
-This can introduce eventual consistency concerns where the data might not be immediately consistent across the system but will become consistent after a short period.
+- **Eventual Consistency**: As projections get updated post write operations, there might be a negligible delay in mirroring the latest data, leading to brief periods of inconsistency.

-- Flexibility: The system can easily adapt to changing read and write patterns.
-If a new read pattern emerges that wasn't initially considered, a new projection can be introduced without affecting the existing write model.
+- **Greater Flexibility**: This model ensures adaptability to evolving read and write patterns.
+If new read trends emerge, they can be addressed by introducing a new projection without altering the current write model.